-In a highly dynamic environment workforce that involves messaging systems to be fast and operate smoothly, it is imperative that well-known messaging systems like Apache Kafka don’t encounter the problem with scaling.
-Because of large messages coming in and the consumers not being able to scale, the messages could get stuck and disrupt the flow.
-While there are many solutions that address this problem, we have come up with a solution where we scale our EKS pods (consumers) to consume messages and prevent the messages from getting held up in the topic based on the message count.
+In a highly dynamic environment workforce that involves messaging systems to be fast and operate smoothly, well-known messaging systems like Apache Kafka mustn’t encounter the problem with scaling.
+Because of large messages coming in and the consumers unable to scale, the messages could get stuck and disrupt the flow.
+While many solutions address this problem, we have devised a solution where we scale our EKS pods (consumers) to consume messages and prevent the messages from getting held up in the Topic based on the message count.

-We use Amazon’s MSK, which is a managed service for Apache Kafka, and for consumers, we use EKS.
+We use Amazon’s MSK, a managed service for Apache Kafka, and we use EKS for consumers.

 2. Give Cluster name, for example, MKS-EKS cluster.